 The portion of the hair that we can see is called the shaft.
 Each shaft of hair protrudes from its follicle, which is a tube-like pouch just below the surface of the skin.
 The hair is attached to the base of the follicle by the papilla, or hair root, which is where the hair actually grows and is nourished by blood capillaries.
-As it grows, sebaceous, or oil, glands lubricate and add shine to your hair.
+As the hair grows, sebaceous, or oil, glands lubricate and add shine it.

 In short, each hair we see above the skin is basically dead protein.
-It is the follicle, which lies in the skin, that is the essential living and growing part of your hair.
+It is the follicle, which lies in the skin that is the essential living and growing part of the hair.

 At any given time, 85% to 90% of your hair is in the first of these phases, actively growing.
 The remaining 10% to 15% is transitioning or resting in the other two phases.
 If a follicle is destroyed for any reason, no new hair will grow from it.
 A normal, healthy head of hair has approximately 100,000 hairs growing.

-Thinning hair is most commonly caused when hair follicles are constricted by dihydrotestosterone (DHT), a chemical buildup which can lead to male pattern baldness.
-FDA-cleared "LaserComb" technology and the FDA-approved medication Minoxidil (a regrowth agent included in Hair Club's EXT® system) can halt or reverse hair thinning by clearing DHT out of your system, leaving your hair free to grow thicker and more naturally again.
+) can slow and reverse hair thinning by clearing DHT out of your system, leaving your hair free to grow thicker and more naturally again.

-Hair transplant surgery works by placing healthy follicles that are more resistant to DHT from the back and sides of the head back into the system of blood vessels and capillaries that nourish your hair, when placed in areas of thinning or balding where they take root and re-start the cycle beginning with the telogen phase.
+Hair transplantation surgery works by placing healthy follicles that are more resistant to DHT from the back and sides of the head into thinning or balding areas.
+Nourished by the scalp’s rich system of capillaries, the follicles take root and re-start the hair cycle, beginning with the telogen phase.

 READY TO REVIVE YOUR HAIR GROWTH?

 Find the right treatment for your hair loss and lifestyle.